-How to avoid paying alimony in an unreasonable amount or duration through settlement negotiations.
+How to avoid paying alimony through smart settlement negotiations

-How to avoid paying alimony for an amount more than a spouse should or longer than a spouse should in a settlement agreement requires diligence in negotiations.
+How to avoid paying alimony for (a) an amount more than a spouse should or (b) longer than a spouse should in a settlement agreement requires diligence in negotiations.

 In long-term marriages, it is also possible to reach such agreements and the family law attorney you hire can give you advice on what makes sense for you.